decred/dcrdex/client/asset/eth/cmd/getgas/README.md

 ## Gas Estimator Utility

-`getgas` is a program for getting gas estimates for DEX critical operations on Ethereum.
+`getgas` is a program for getting gas estimates for DEX-critical operations on Ethereum.
 Use `getgas` to generate gas tables (`dexeth.Gases`) when adding a new token or a new contract version.